Loader

 Conclusion

-Simple exercises such as ankle movements, leg lifts, assisted walking, and gentle stretching are commonly advised.
-These exercises help improve circulation and strength.
-They should always be done under professional guidance as part of post-surgery care in assisted living settings.
+Ankle movements, leg lifts, and assisted walking are standard.
+These should always be done under professional guidance in an assisted living setting.

-Elders should avoid bending too low, crossing their legs, or twisting the operated hip.
-Support while walking or sitting is important.
-Assisted living environments help seniors follow these precautions safely every day.
+Avoid bending too low, crossing legs, or twisting the operated hip.
+Our environment helps seniors follow these "hip precautions" safely every day.

 Corner Design